ADA-GWU/understanding-the-systems-with-complex-connections-FuadJfrv/README.md

     (You can ignore the other files)

     Step 4:
-    Copy the file path to the executables folder
+    Copy the file path to the "Executables" folder

     Step 5:
     Open a new terminal window, change the directory to the executables folder (with "cd" command)